There are different ways to use tout in French - as a pronoun, an adjective or an adverb - to express slightly different things:

 - the subject of the verb = All [of them] did that.

-On regardait les lucioles, et soudain toutes ont disparu.We were watching the fireflies, and suddenly all of them disappeared.
+On regardait les lucioles, et soudain toutes ont disparu.We were watching the fireflies, and suddenly they all disappeared.

-Mes amis sont venus et tous étaient contents.My friends came and all were happy.
+Mes amis sont venus et tous étaient contents.My friends came and they were all happy.

 - a complement to the existing plural subject = They all did that.